rocrill/velo_city/README.md

   User stories relating Events list:

-  * 8.1 As an user, I want to see a list of upcoming Irish cycling events so that I can engage with the cycling community and potentially take part in competitive events.
+  * 8.1 As an user, I want to see a list of upcoming Irish cycling events so that I can engage with the cycling community and potentially take part in competitive events (#33).

 **Feature 9.
 Shopping Cart and Checkout**